Kananaskis Country: History and administration

+Humans have occupied the Kananaskis area for thousands of years before Europeans arrived.
+Early First Nations groups followed a seasonal migration pattern based on following bison and other animals.
+The region was hunting territory of the Blackfoot Confederacy, the Kootenay and the Stoneys (Nakoda).
+The Stoneys eventually became dominant in the area.
+After the Blackfoot Confederacy and the Stoneys signed Treaty 7 in 1877, the Stoneys moved to their reserve at nearby Morley (now called Mînî Thnî).

+Explorers and traders entered the area in the late 1700s and 1800s.
+Methodist missionaries were some of the earliest to arrive.
+During the expedition of 1857–1860, the explorer John Palliser chose to name the pass he was going to cross Kananaskis Pass, "after the name of an Indian, of whom there is a legend, giving an account of his most wonderful recovery from the blow of an axe which had stunned but had failed to kill him".
+Palliser also gave the name Kananaskis to a river and two lakes in the region.

 The late 19th century and early 20th century saw the development of commercial use such as lumbering, hydroelectric developments, and coal mining in the eastern slopes of the Rockies, which included what is now the Kananaskis region.
-When control over natural resources and Crown land was transferred from federal responsibility to Alberta in 1930, the province’s natural resources were considered to be a source of considerable wealth that would stay within the province.
+When control over natural resources and Crown land was transferred from federal responsibility to Alberta in 1930, the province's natural resources were considered to be a source of considerable wealth that would stay within the province.
 This led to more commercial use and the establishing of a provincial park system.
 Tourism and recreational demand also increased after the Second World War.

 Increased recreational use, especially after the completion of industrial access roads, led to serious environmental problems in the eastern slopes area.
 The environmental effects of the petroleum industry and coal mining were also causing problems that needed to be minimized.
 Environmental protection, including the importance of protecting and regulating stream flow, became a concern.
 These issues led to the establishment of Kananaskis Country, whose main intent was to provide recreational opportunities that were balanced with resource protection and commercial interests.